 Nephew Billy and his wife, Hannah S., joined The Toffee House in 2015 after moving home from Nashville, TN.
 Billy joined his parents, Bill and Sue, in production and Hannah helped out in the toffee packing room.
 While a local school district was on strike, nephews and nieces Danny, Abbey, Anthony and Annie, came to spend their time off of school packing toffee.
 Niece Meghan also came on board to help out manning the retail store.

 In 2015 niece Jackie switched roles and took on, some could argue, the most important job of all –nanny to the younger of the Ross children.
-She takes care of the kids and the daily house duties during November and December, allowing for a somewhat “normal” atmosphere at home during those crazy “toffee season” months.
+She took care of the kids and the daily house duties during November and December, allowing for a somewhat “normal” atmosphere at home during those crazy “toffee season” months.

 And last, but not least, throughout all of their lives, the Ross children – all 9 of them – have been involved in the many different aspects of the business.
 When The Toffee House began there were 6: Matt, 7; Maria, 6; Angie, 5; John Paul, 3; Katie, 18 months; and newborn Tommy.
 Since they were schooled at home, they had many opportunities to work in the business during the busy season.

 Maria was the official chocolate drizzler for most of her Toffee House career.
 Although she has done her share of packing toffee and working the store and pulling through on the yearly mid-December all-nighter that inevitably happens each year.
+Currently, Maria is a nurse in Pittsburgh and stops in every once in a while to help out around the shop.

 Angie seemed to work in a different department each year.
 She has been a toffee packer, a phone answerer and a drizzler – she is comfortable, and capable, in each of those roles.
+Now she is at college near Cleveland and sadly we only see her sporadically during the toffee season.

 John Paul took over on the craft show circuit once Matt graduated.
 JP was also a self-titled “stay-at-home mom” for a couple of toffee seasons.
 JP entered public school his sophomore year and since then has only had time to work after school (outside of swim season) to help our seasonal high-school workers with end of day cleanup.
+Now JP is at college in Pittsburgh and similarly to Angie, we only see him now and then during toffee season.

 Katie was a toffee packer and, once Maria graduated, became the new chocolate drizzler.
 She followed John Paul into public school and likewise is only available after school (outside of swim season.)
+Now that she has graduated school and is on a gap year, she is working full time at the Toffee House raising money to continue traveling the world.
+She recently came back from the UK having spent 3 weeks in London on her own.
+Now she is working for us full-time while she continues her college education.